netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift.md

         oc create get pods --all-namespaces

 6. Configure static routes on Citrix ADC VPX or MPX to reach the pods inside the OpenShift cluster.

-For more information on creating static routes, see [static routing](../network/staticrouting.md#manually-configure-route-on-the-citrix-adc-instance)
-        !!! note "Note"
+      1. Use the following command to get the information about host names, host IP addresses, and subnets for static route configuration.

+                oc get hostsubnet

+      1. Log on to the Citrix ADC instance.
-        The steps in the link for static route configuration on Citrix ADC VPX or MPX works only when the Citrix ADC VPX or MPX and OpenShift nodes are on the same network.
+      1. Add the route on the Citrix ADC instance using the following command.

+              add route <pod_network> <podCIDR_netmask> <gateway>

+    For example, if the output of the `oc get hostsubnet` is as follows:

+        oc get hostsubnet

+        NAME            HOST           HOST IP        SUBNET
+        os.example.com  os.example.com 192.168.122.46 10.1.1.0/24

+    The required static route is as follows:

+           add route 10.1.1.0 255.255.255.0 192.168.122.46

 ## Example: Deploy the Citrix ingress controller as a router plug-in in an OpenShift cluster